KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 \mathrm{Spec}(H_{\text{matter}}) + \mathrm{Spec}(H_{\text{contra-matter}}) \to 0
 \]

-This is not annihilation but **spectral resolution** — the return to ⚫ Aion (zero pole) through ⦿ Kaion convergence.
+This is not annihilation but **spectral resolution** — the return to ⚫ Aion (Zero) through ⦿ Kaion convergence.

 ### 5.4 Energy Release as Resonance Discharge